5sControl/5s-backend/README.md

 ## **Code of conduct**

-Please note that this project is released with a Contributor [Code of conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 # **License**